Getting current information about what has been going on at home has become difficult of late.

 British propaganda posters were produced during World War Two that said "Be like Dad: keep Mum" - warning the populace that German spies may be lurking in their communities.
 The British also put up posters that said, "Loose lips sink ships" - which meant much the same thing.

-I have noticed that in recent months my mum is not telling me all the news that she used to - and when she does start to relate a little family or neighborhood gossip she will very often pause before she reaches the juicy bits - and she will say – as she said today:
+I have noticed that in recent months my mum is not telling me all the news that she used to - and when she does start to relate a little family or neighborhood gossip she will very often pause before she reaches the juicy bits - and she will say:

 "You are not going to write about this are you Peter?"